andrewQwer/HappyToothPages/README.md

     <h1>Privacy Policy</h1>
   <p>Updated at 2026-03-19</p>

-  <p> Ticko: Brush Time (“we,” “our,” or “us”) is committed to protecting your privacy.
+  <p> Ticko: Toothbrushing Timer (“we,” “our,” or “us”) is committed to protecting your privacy.
 This Privacy Policy
   explains how your personal information is collected, used, and disclosed by
-  Ticko: Brush Time.</p>
+  Ticko: Toothbrushing Timer.</p>
   <p>This Privacy Policy applies to our website, and its associated subdomains (collectively, our “Service”) alongside our
     application,
-    Ticko: Brush Time.
+    Ticko: Toothbrushing Timer.
 By accessing or using our Service, you signify that you have read, understood, and agree to our collection, storage, use, and disclosure of your personal information as described in this Privacy Policy and our Terms of Service.
 This Privacy Policy was created with <a href="https://termify.io" target="_blank">Termify</a>.
   </p>